MarkYapp/Java-Mastercourse/notes.md

 ### Inheritance

+- Inheritance is a form of "is a" relationship.
+For example, say we create a Vehicle class and a Car class that extends vehicle.
+In this example, a car IS-A vehicle, and that essentially is inheritance
 - OOP allows classes to inherit characteristics from other classes
 - While creating an object, we can use keyword <code>extends</code> to inherit the state and behavior of a base class
 - The code below can be a little confusing.
 The first line is creating a new class Dog.
 Because we're creating a new class, it still needs to be initialized with a constructor, which is what's happening on the next line